strikersh/samples/README.md

-# vitasdk code samples
+# DolceSDK Samples

 ## Prerequisites

-In order to build a vita sample, you need to add the toolchain `bin/` directory to your `$PATH`.
+In order to build a sample, you need to add the toolchain `bin/` directory to your `$PATH`.

 ## Building